edikblais/ratcon/README.md

 timbr.m
   MATLAB implementation of the TIMBR (transcriptionally-inferred metabolic biomarker response) algorithm

+ncomm_blais_xls2model.m
+  Modified version of xls2model from the COBRA toolbox (www.github.com/opencobra/cobratoolbox) that fixes a minor bug associated with importing Excel-formatted versions of rat and human metabolic networks in the ratcon database

 ncomm_blais_model2irrev.m
   Modified version of convertToIrreversible from the COBRA toolbox (www.github.com/opencobra/cobratoolbox) that facilitates the mapping of TIMBR reaction weights to irreversible reactions